telerik/blazor-docs/components/filter/integration.md

 1. Set the Value parameter of the Filter via [one-way]({%slug filter-events%}#valuechanged) or two-way binding.
 2. Update the Grid data based on the Filter value.

 >caption Filter with two-way bound value in Grid.
-If you want to filter at the moment of change, use Filter with a one-way bound value.
+If you want to filter at the moment of change, use Filter with a [one-way bound value](events)

 ````Two-way
 @using Telerik.DataSource;